status-im/nimbus-eth2/docs/the_nimbus_book/src/voluntary-exit.md

 !!! warning
     Voluntary exits are **irreversible**.
 You won't be able to validate again with the same key.

-    You will also not be able to withdraw your funds until a future hard fork that enables withdrawals.*

 !!! note
     Voluntary exits won't be processed if the chain isn't finalising.